Newsday travel writer Scott Vogel visits Market 57, a food hall in Manhattan's Chelsea neighborhood. Credit: Ed Quinn; Photo credit: Olivia Falcigno

 135 W. 50th St.

 This Midtown food hall was born of its founders’ desire to duplicate the food and atmosphere of Singapore’s hawker centers, which were themselves born of the Singaporean government’s desire, in the 1950s, to collect street food vendors in one place, allegedly for reasons of public health.
 In any event, the food sold there became a sensation far beyond the Island, and eventually a UNESCO-certified "Intangible Cultural Heritage" in need of preserving.
-In that sense, the mission of Urban Hawker, which opened in Midtown in 2022 with 17 vendors, goes beyond selling great food, although its food is often great indeed.
+In that sense, the mission of Urban Hawker, which opened in Midtown in 2022 with 17 vendors and now has a dozen or so, goes beyond selling great food, although its food is often great indeed.

 The list of worthy Hawker stars, from Singaporean, Indian, Malay and Chinese stalls, is almost too lengthy to mention, but at the top of the list is Hainan Jones.
 It specializes in what some consider to be Singapore’s national dish, paper-thin slices of chicken over broth-soaked rice.